Terms posted online on 22 June 2018. Effective 6 July 2018.

-1. Expiry: Your card can’t be used after the expiry date printed on the front of the card.
-Unused value remaining on expiry will automatically be forfeited.
+1. Expiry: Your card is valid for at least two years from the date of purchase.
+The expiry date is printed on the front of the card.
+The card can’t be used after expiry, and unused value remaining on expiry will automatically be forfeited.

 3. Fees: Fees apply for currency conversion, using the customer service line, disputing a transaction, online ordering and replacement cards.
 These are deducted from unused value on the card.
 See the Website for details.

 4. Stored value: The card is prepaid and non-reloadable.
 Similar to a gift voucher, you are pre-paying for the right to purchase goods and services up to the value available on the card, from selected merchants who accept Visa transactions electronically.
 You cannot withdraw cash, or redeem the card for cash, or get money back if the card is lost or stolen.
 You can give the card as a gift, but must not re-sell it.

 5. Updates to terms/fees: We can update the Terms and Fees by posting the changes to the Website.
 If you have registered your card with us, we will also email you about the changes.
 Changes will not take effect until at least 14 days after posting to the Website (or if you have registered your card with us, 14 days after we email you).
 This 14 day minimum notice period is extended to 90 days for any change to these Terms that materially increases your obligations, or has a material adverse impact on your ability to access and spend the unused value on the card, except where our reason for making the change is to enable us to comply with law.
 Our changes to the Terms and Fees will never be applied retrospectively, so you will not be bound by our changes if you have already used up the value on the card by the time they take effect.

 6. Limits on card use: The card doesn’t work in manual card imprinters or ATMs, and can’t be used for taxis, automated fuel

 dispensers or gambling, or where a merchant requires identity verification against the card details.
 The card also can’t be used